Skip to main content

 ☑️Traditional Phase

-• You're still on premise, where your identity lies.
-Static rules may be some single sign on.
+You're still on-premises, where your identity lies.
+Static rules may be some single sign-on.

-• You have limited visibility into your device compliance, your cloud environment, and your logins.
+You have limited visibility into your device compliance, cloud environment, and logins.

 ☑️Advanced Phase

-• You have begun your Zero Trust journey and are making progress in a few key areas.
+You have begun your Zero Trust journey and are progressing in key areas.

-• You're in the hybrid identity phase and you finally tuned access policies that are gaining access to your data, your apps, and your networks.
+You're in the hybrid identity phase and finally tuned access policies that are gaining access to your data, apps, and networks.

-• Your devices are registered and compliant to your IT security policies.
+Your devices are registered and compliant with your IT security policies.

-• Your networks are being segmented and cloud protection is in place as well.
+Your networks are being segmented, and cloud protection is also in place.

-• Analytics are starting to be used to assess user behavior and proactively identify threats.
+Analytics are starting to be used to assess user behaviour and proactively identify threats.

 ☑️ Optimal Phase

-• Your identities are cloud-based with real-time analytics dynamically gaining access to your applications, your workloads, networks, and data.
+Your identities are cloud-based, and real-time analytics dynamically gain access to your applications, workloads, networks, and data.

 Hybrid infrastructure is a great way to realize the value of Zero Trust initiatives while utilizing your existing investment.
 You can evaluate your Zero Trust Security posture with a self-assessment, and you can reach the optimal phase of Zero Trust with our suggestions here: